krmahi/ValSkinSpy/README.md

 A beautifully designed GUI application that allows users to view their daily Valorant store skins without opening the game.
 Users simply need to be signed in to the Riot Client to use this app.

 ## Features
-- Displays daily Valorant store skins.
+- Displays daily Valorant store skins and bundles.
 - Eliminates the need to open the game to check the store.
 - Lightweight and easy to use.
 - No installation needed.